 Primodal is a leading provider of wastewater process modelling, control and data quality solutions.
 Our goal is the delivery of improved tools and data interpretation for decision-makers and our customer base is global.
 For more information about products and services from Primodal, please visit www.primodal.com.

-Primodal is rapidly expanding with the addition of 3 new specialists, Sarah Huber, a process specialist, joins the team in Michigan where she will be work through model development and simulation studies with our US clients.
+Primodal is rapidly expanding with the addition of 3 new specialists, Sarah Huber, a process specialist, joins the team where she will be work through model development and simulation studies with our municipal clients.
 In Ontario, two new additions to our software development team (Abdul and Prabhir) will work on the development of our monitoring station hardware and software capabilities.
 Working closely with McMaster University and the City of Hamilton on a new project, PSI will install, monitor and analyse influent wastewater quality data at an area wastewater treatment plant in this year long project.

 Interest in Primodal’s data quality expertise is also increasing which means that Primodal will be expanding in monitoring station and software capabilities.
 Primodal is pleased to welcome Edward to the software team and will expand the team further this summer.